drts01/notes/stackedit/az.md

 > Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk taking.

-* **Situation**: Recieved a complaint from an employee of a client that they were unable to access their documents.
+* **Situation**: Received a complaint from an employee of a client that they were unable to access their documents from the file server.
+In the time to respond to the issue, a
 * **Task**:
 * **Action**:
 * **Result**: